A Season of Fear, Not Cheer, as Virus Changes Christmas

 Amid all the gloom, at least some children can rest assured that Santa Claus is still coming to town.

-Dr. Anthony Fauci, the top U.S. infection disease specialist, said during a CNN special program with Sesame Street characters that he had been to the North Pole and vaccinated the man himself.
+Dr. Anthony Fauci, the top U.S. infectious disease specialist, said during a CNN special program with Sesame Street characters that he had been to the North Pole and vaccinated the man himself.

 "He is good to go,” Fauci said.